Puzzled Pint

-Puzzled Pint is a monthly, casual, social puzzle solving event.
-It is held on the second Tuesday of each month in 50+ cities around the world, with every location using the same puzzles.
-The global monthly attendance exceeds 3000.
+Puzzled Pint is a monthly, casual, social puzzle-solving event held on the second Tuesday of each month in 50+ cities around the world, with every location using the same puzzles.
+Global monthly attendance exceeds 3000.
 It follows the pattern of a conference-room style puzzle hunt, with teams receiving packets of 4-5 puzzles, usually with the answers feeding into a final metapuzzle.
 There is no prize.

 Most cities rotate the location to a new bar every month.
 The Friday before each event, a location puzzle is posted to the website.
 Solving this puzzle will lead players to that month's “secret” location.

 Puzzled Pint is a not-for-profit, volunteer-run event, with a goal of introducing new players to the world of puzzlehunts.
 The emphasis is on the casual nature of the evening.
 The puzzles are not as advanced or numerous as day-long or weekend puzzle events, and hints are always free.
 An archive of all previous puzzles is on the website and available under a flexible Creative Commons license so that they may be repurposed for other events and activities.